donnieassaf/kraken_terraform/scripts/k8s_cleaner/README.md

 - **Targeted Namespace Cleanup:** Specify one or more Kubernetes namespaces, and the script will clean up the pods in those namespaces.
 - **Handles Common Pod States:** The script identifies and deletes pods that have completed, failed, or encountered errors, including out-of-memory (OOMKilled) pods.
-- **Command-Line and Importable:** Run the script directly from the command line or import the cleanup function into another Python script.
+- **Command-Line Execution:** Run the script directly from the command line.

 ## Prerequisites